Ricard31/ricard31.github.io/README.md

 # Repository

+# Home

+This is the home page of my website.

+Here you can see a list of my github repositories.
+Check my [github profile](https://github.com/Ricard31) or contact me on [Linkedin](https://www.linkedin.com/in/ricard-data-scientist/) for more information.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ricard31/ricard31.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.